 For more information, visit the Solar Victoria website.

-The Power Saving Bonus provides a $50 claim to all Victorian households which head to Victorian Energy Compare to compare their latest energy bills.
+The Power Saving Bonus provides a $250 claim to all Victorian households.
+Head to Victorian Energy Compare.

 We all have the power to affect change, and while your efforts may seem small in isolation, the collective effect of everyone’s environmental action can have a significant and lasting impact.